nurbs999/arduino_heater/README.md

 This is a small arduino project for a heater-box.
 The purpose of this project is to pre-warm lithium polymer batteries with high discharge rates (25C+).
 The advantage is that lipos have a way lower inner resistence (Ri)the warmer they get.
 The lower Ri is, the lower the voltage drop on high loads.

-**The shopping list:**
+**Shopping list:**

-1x arduino (I use a leonardo board)
+  - 1x arduino (I use a leonardo board)
-2x LM35 (thermal resistor)
+  - 2x LM35 (thermal resistor)
-1x heating unit (I use a 36W heatingfoil)
+  - 1x heating unit (I use a 36W heatingfoil)
-1x 20x4 LCD Display
+  - 1x 20x4 LCD Display

-Resistores:
+Resistors:

-1x 47k
+  - 1x 47k
-1x 22k
+  - 1x 22k
-1x 180
+  - 1x 180
-1x 10k
+  - 1x 10k

 This state mashine has four states: